New-Jersey-Forest-Service/ForMOM-Runner/README.md

 Check out the [Pyomo Installation Guide](http://www.pyomo.org/installation) for help.

-The file to run is launchgui.py.
+The file to run is __main__.py, located in src.

+Additionally, the software can be run from the main [ForMOM repo](https://github.com/New-Jersey-Forest-Service/ForMOM) by executing the .pyz file located in the [software folder](https://github.com/New-Jersey-Forest-Service/ForMOM/tree/main/software).

 For more info checkout the [ForMOM Wiki](https://github.com/New-Jersey-Forest-Service/ForMOM/wiki).